LoneDev6/Wiki-ItemsAdder/faq/blocks-minerals-issues/custom-blocks-glitch-texture/avoid-glitched-blocks.md

 ### Note

 Setting `disable-tripwire-updates: true` will completely stop tripwire from updating.\
-So it can potentially make tripwires traps not working anymore.\
+So it can potentially cause tripwires traps to not work anymore.\

 Setting `disable-noteblock-updates: true` will commit into same behaviour.\
 Which means NO UPDATES.
 So you will be unable to do music redstone circuit.